DevTechFusion/Holistic-Care/docs/users-api.md

 ```

 #### GET /api/users/by-roles
-- Lists users filtered by specific role(s)
+- Lists users filtered by specific role(s) or all users
 - Query params: `roles` (required), `per_page`, `page`
+- `roles` can be:
-- `roles` can be a single role name or comma-separated role names
+  - A single role name: `agent`
+  - Comma-separated role names: `agent,manager`
+  - `all` to show all users regardless of role
 - Includes `incentives_sum` for each user

 Example: